 The water quality is high in the Helsinki Metropolitan Area.
-The household water we produce easily fulfils the quality requirements and recommendations set by the Ministry of Social Affairs and Health in its related decree (STMa 461/2000).
+The household water we produce easily fulfils the quality requirements and recommendations set by the Ministry of Social Affairs and Health in its related decree (1352/2015 and 683/2017).
 In addition to HSY’s own control samples, the health protection authorities of municipalities monitor the water quality in the supply network in accordance with the control research programme.

-We monitor the microbiological, physico-chemical and sensory quality of water provided by the Pitkäkoski, Vanhakaupunki and Dämman water treatment plants every week day in our laboratory.
+We monitor the microbiological, physico-chemical and sensory quality of water provided by the Pitkäkoski and Vanhakaupunki water treatment plants every week day in our laboratory.
 In addition to this, we supervise the water quality in the water supply network.

-If you observe any fault in the tap water quality
+If you notice any fault in the tap water quality

 The reliability of the water supply network in the Helsinki Metropolitan Area is very good.
 Sometimes we have to close down parts of the network locally due to, for example, pipe replacements, leakage repairs or network flushing.
 We aim to always report these stoppages in advance.

 After repair work, deposits or rust may come loose from the pipes, which causes temporal changes to water quality, such as coloured or cloudy water.
 In such cases, we recommend allowing the water to run until it is colourless and clear again.